zamazan4ik/awesome-pgo/article/article.md

 ### How PGO and/or PLO changes a binary size?

 TODO: PGO helps with optimizing binary size since we can inline less for actually cold paths of our programs (and it can help with performance as well since our program will be smaller and more friendly for CPU I-cache).
-Write that binary can become larger (due to more agressive inlining) or smaller (if inlining is not required in some places) - it depends on the software kind and actual profiles.
+Write that binary can become larger (due to more aggressive inlining) or smaller (if inlining is not required in some places) - it depends on the software kind and actual profiles.

 TODO: Do I need this chapter since this topic was discussed above with actual numbers?

 ### PGO, PLO and inline assembly

-TODO: good talk about inline assembly in LLVM: https://www.youtube.com/watch?v=MeB7Dp3G2UE
-TODO: write about PGO profiles and assembly insertions (PGO cannot help here but BOLT can)
+Compilers are modest from the optimizations perspective when they see inline assembly.
+So don't expect PGO optimizations **inside** the inline assembly block.
+Around the block, all should work the same as for the usual code.

+However, the situation with BOLT is different.
+Since BOLT works on already-compiled binaries, it doesn't care about your inline assembler and can perform optimizations over it.
+Is it good (optimize more even hand-written asm code) or bad (if you **really** need to leave your ASM listing untouched) - is up to you.

+More about handling inline assembly in LLVM you can find in "2021 LLVM Dev Mtg “Handling inline assembly in Clang and LLVM”" talk ([YouTube](https://www.youtube.com/watch?v=MeB7Dp3G2UE)).

+TODO: add answer from Amir - "BOLT is source-agnostic and can handle inline assembly just as the rest of the code.
+However the assembly can be written in a bunch of stupid ways: with rodata mixed with the text, or without CFIs (breaking ABI unwinding requirements).
+BOLT can handle that and has safeguards skipping over functions it doesn't fully understand, but in the worst case it's possible to skip such functions manually using -skip-funcs." from Discord ([link](https://discord.com/channels/636084430946959380/930647188944613406/1183110709865881701)).

 ## Related projects

-TODO: write about ASOS, machine-learning-based compilers, etc.
-TODO: write about OCOLOS - https://people.ucsc.edu/~hlitz/papers/ocolos.pdf
 TODO: write about improved PGO workflow: https://github.com/llvm/llvm-project/issues/58422

 Here I want to show you some PGO-related ongoing research or similar ideas that possibly you find at least interesting.